-This post is NOT intended to cover the vast subject of Christian parenting in general (for a great book on that subject, check out Give them Grace: Dazzling Your Kid’s with the Love of Jesus” by Fitzpatrick & Thompson).
-I may blog more on that subject in the future, but for now I am exclusively focused on the debate over corporal punishment.
+This post is NOT intended to cover the vast and multifaceted subject of Christian parenting (for a great book on that subject, check out Give them Grace: Dazzling Your Kid’s with the Love of Jesus” by Fitzpatrick & Thompson).
+Although I may blog more on that subject in the future, in this post I am exclusively focused on the debate over corporal punishment.

 Is spanking helpful?
 Or harmful?

-If you had asked this question fifty years ago, most people would have agreed spanking was a helpful form of discipline.
+If you had taken a survey 50 years ago, most people would have agreed spanking was a helpful form of discipline.

 Fast-forward to today, and that agreement is a thing of the past.
 Depending on who you are talking to you could hear anything from a horrified “all spanking is abusive and harmful” to a religious “the Bible clearly says spanking is necessary to raise godly kids” to a traditional “if that boy don’t start behavin’ I’m gonna whup his a** for him”.
 With this wide diversity of opinion, many people turn to science for a solid answer.
 But the science isn’t as clear-cut as you might think.